a-hansen/aon/README.md

 This has a fast JSON encoder/decoder, but because key order preservation, it'll never be the fastest.
-It's slower than Jackson, on-par with Genson, and faster than Gson and Flex-json.
+It's slower than Jackson, on-par with Genson, and faster than Gson and Flexjson.
 The tests include a benchmark for comparing all of those.

 Requirements
 ------------